The Entire John Wick Timeline Explained

 Santino wants to hire John to assassinate his sister Gianna (Claudia Gerini), who is about to ascend to a seat at the High Table, a council of crime lords that rules over the whole underworld.
 With his sister out of the way, Santino could claim the High Table seat for himself, but he can't kill her, because that would spark a war among assassins.
 John reluctantly agrees and travels to Italy to kill Gianna.
 When he arrives and meets Gianna in secret during her coronation festivities, we learn that the two are old friends (though we don't learn much about their history).
 Knowing that John is bound by a blood oath to carry out the hit, Gianna slits her wrists in an effort to die on her own terms.
 As she loses consciousness in a bath, John puts a bullet in her head.

-Even as he was honoring the Marker by killing Gianna, John was under surveillance from Santino's chief bodyguard, Ares (Ruby Rose).
+Even as he was honoring the marker by killing Gianna, John was under surveillance from Santino's chief bodyguard, Ares (Ruby Rose).
 In the catacombs beneath Gianna's compound, Santino's henchmen attack John.
 Santino always intend to double cross his old friend and tie up all possible loose ends connected to his coup against his sister.
 John fights his way out and returns to New York City, where he learns that Santino has taken out a $7 million contract against him as a public show of vengeance for his sister's death.

-Gianna's loyal bodyguard, Cassian (Common) attempts to cash in on this contract and avenge her, but John defeats him in combat and ultimately seeks refuge with the Bowery King (Laurence Fishburne), who grants him a gun with seven bullets which he can use to seek vengeance against Santino.
-John fights his way through Santino's guards, but Santino himself seeks refuge in the Continental, where one of the chief rules is that no blood can be spilled on company grounds.
-John breaks this cardinal rule and shoots Santino in the head in the hotel's lounge, forcing Winston to declare him "excommunicado."
+Gianna's loyal bodyguard, Cassian (Common), attempts to cash in on this contract and avenge her, but John defeats him in combat and ultimately seeks refuge with the Bowery King (Laurence Fishburne), who grants him a gun with seven bullets which he can use to seek vengeance against Santino.
+John fights his way through Santino's guards, but Santino himself seeks refuge in The Continental, where one of the chief rules is that no blood can be spilled on company grounds.
+John breaks this cardinal rule of his world and shoots Santino in the head in the hotel's lounge, forcing Winston to declare him "excommunicado."
 In honor of their friendship, Winston grants John one hour to flee before a contract on his life takes effect.

 Even before his hour-long grace period is up, other assassins are determined to kill John Wick.
-Seeking refuge, John retrieves a crucifix and one last marker from a dummy book in the New York Public Library, and visits the Director.
+Seeking refuge, John retrieves a crucifix and one last marker from a dummy book in the New York Public Library and then visits the Director.
 She "tears his ticket" and brands him with the crucifix, signifying that all of his favors have been used up.
 This is enough to get him to Casablanca, where he finds Sofia and uses the marker she gave him to ask for a favor.

 That favor — after first battling the assassin Berrada (Jerome Flynn) over one of Sofia's dogs — is ultimately a journey to find the Elder (Said Taghmaoui), the only person left who can restore his status with the High Table and allow him to continue living his life.
 John explains that he wants to keep living so that he can carry on the memory of his wife Helen, and the Elder offers him a deal.
 If John will show his loyalty by killing Winston and continuing to serve the High Table as an assassin, he can go on living.
 John agrees to this deal, severing his own ring finger and giving his wedding ring to the Elder as a sign of devotion.

-While John is overseas attempting to restore his status with the High Table, an Adjudicator (Asia Kate Dillon) arrives in New York to dispatch justice on behalf of the High Table for the wrongs done in John Wick: Chapter 2.
+While John is overseas attempting to restore his status with the High Table, an Adjudicator (Asia Kate Dillon) arrives in New York to dispatch justice on behalf of the High Table for the wrongs done in "John Wick: Chapter 2" (here's where you can watch the sequel and every other installment in the "John Week" series).
 To carry this out, the Adjudicator recruits Zero (Mark Dacascos), a loyal assassin, and they begin their work.
-For his role in giving John a one-hour head start, the Adjudicator tells Winston that he has seven days to get his affairs in order before being removed from the Continental.
+For his role in giving John a one-hour head start, the Adjudicator tells Winston that he has seven days to get his affairs in order before being removed from The Continental.

 The Adjudicator then goes to the Director and, in retribution for her role in letting John escape, has Zero plunge a sword through both of her hands.
 They then visit the Bowery King.
 As punishment for providing the gun and seven bullets John used to kill Santino on Continental grounds, the Adjudicator orders Zero to give the Bowery King seven cuts with his sword.
 The Bowery King is severely wounded, but survives.